Free After School Seminar for Teachers

 - What are the skills of the autonomous, self-managed learner?

 - What is the connection between self-management and self-regulation of learning?

-- How can teachers help students to take responsibility for their own learning and develop into self-regulated learners?
+- How can teachers help students to take responsibility for their own learning and develop into autonomous, self-managed learners?

 - How do you teach a skill?

 - What are the levels of proficiency of skill acquisition?

 Topic 3.
 Design and Implementation of a Core Generic ATL (21st C) Skills programmes – 2 hours

 - Differentiating between Core Generic and Subject Based ATL (21st C) skills

 - Structural frameworks of Core Generic ATL (21st C) skills